What is the Abrahamic House?

 Interested individuals are asked to submit the following through our website:

 - Online application

 - Resume/ CV detailing their work history, education, lay leadership and volunteer work

 - Three references (a minimum of one professional reference)

-After submission, selected candidates will be interviewed by the advisory board members.
-Successful candidates will come from diverse religious practices, socioeconomic and racial backgrounds, and have a range of academic and professional experiences.
+After submission, selected candidates are interviewed by the advisory board members.
+Successful candidates come from diverse religious practices, socioeconomic and racial backgrounds, and have a range of academic and professional experiences.

 How many fellows reside in the Abrahamic House?

 Up to 4 fellows live together in the house.